theoracle09/Weather-Station/readme.md

 I also used this 3D printed [radiation shield](https://www.thingiverse.com/thing:1067700) for the BME280 sensor.

-## MQTT Username and Password
+## MQTT Configuration

-My MQTT server requires a username and password to connect to it.
-I'm using environment variables to store these credentials so they're not uploaded to github.
-For you to do the same, you'll need to install the dotenv library:
+The MQTT configuration requires an environment file for username, password, host ip, and port.
+You can hardcode these in if you really want by finding the MQTT constant variables in weather_station_byo.py and defining them there.
+To use the environment variables, start by installing the dotenv library by SSHing into your raspberry pi and typing the following:

 ```
 sudo pip3 install -U python-dotenv